 Much like lodging, food prices can vary depending on your tastes and budget.

-Restaurants & Seafood ($25 and up): Depending on what you order, the larger restaurants can cost anywhere from $25-$50 USD for a large meal.
 I’ve seen Zeerovers recommended over and over for freshly caught seafood, though I cannot vouch for it myself.
 Other seafood and resort type restaurants are plentiful around the island.

 What to see in Aruba

-Aruba is well-known for its white sandy beaches and clear turquoise waters.
 On the western and southern coasts of the island, these beautiful beaches are relatively sheltered from aggressive currents and instead present fairly calm and relaxing coasts.

 On the northern and eastern coasts, the rocky shores have rough waters and waves that batter the lava and coral covered shores.
 As a result, these areas have been left largely untouched and feature a violent but natural beauty I was not fully expecting.

 Oranjestad and Noord – the two most popular areas on the island for tourists – are home to famous beaches like Eagle Beach and Palm Beach.
-While these spots are pretty, they were not the most visually stunning options by any means.
+While these spots are pretty, they were not the most visually stunning options by any means!

 Also, no trip to Aruba is complete without a visit to the famous Flamingo Beach.